easeway/csr/README.md

     list
         List currently installed scripting repositories and all commands.

+    help NAME
+        View command document.
+        The markdown document is rendered and piped to "less".

     sync [NAME...] [--setup|-s] [--local|-l]
         Synchronize named (or all if names not specified) local scripting